qlu-lab/SUPERGNOVA/README.md

 ## Credits

-Those using the SUPERGNOVA software should cite: Zhang, Y.L. et al. Local genetic correlation analysis reveals heterogeneous etiologic sharing of complex traits.
-2020.
+Those using the SUPERGNOVA software should cite: [Zhang, Y.L. et al. Local genetic correlation analysis reveals heterogeneous etiologic sharing of complex traits.
+2020] (https://www.biorxiv.org/content/10.1101/2020.05.08.084475v1).

 The LD score calculation  and the estimation of phenotypic covariance are adapted from `ldsc.py` in  `ldsc` and `ldsc_thin.py` in `GNOVA`.
 See [Bulik-Sullivan, B. et al. An Atlas of Genetic Correlations across Human Diseases and Traits.
 Nature Genetics, 2015.](https://www.nature.com/articles/ng.3406) and [Lu, Q.S. et al. A powerful approach to estimating annotation-stratified genetic covariance using GWAS summary statistics.
 The American Journal of Human Genetics, 2017.](https://www.cell.com/ajhg/fulltext/S0002-9297(17)30453-6)